rhyolight/numenta.org/_includes/content/faq.md

 The algorithmic mechanism for creating an effective learned spatiotemporal hierarchy using the CLA is still very much a research topic.
 A good mechanism for temporal pooling within a hierarchical architecture is an active area of research for Jeff and the NuPIC community.
-Please search our mailing list archives for discussion and proposals on that topic.

 ## What is the difference between HTM and CLA?